Does my dog understand me when i bark or whine back?

 Scientists and vets have been looking into this and have done a lot of research on how we communicate with our pets, but these experts still don't know what dogs think when we speak the doggy language, either crying or barking back at them.

 We would have to practice a lot to get it perfect at mimicking our dog's barks.
 Our vocal cords are very different from our pets, and their hearing is a lot sharper and better than ours, so our pets can most probably hear the difference even if we cant

-Dogs communicating with other Dogs
+Dogs communicating with Other Dogs

-A high pitched repetitive voice, for example, may mean he is anxious.
-A low pitched bark may say he is feeling aggressive cats also use specific calls and noises while hunting and others when they are chilling out.
+A high-pitched repetitive voice, for example, may mean he is anxious.
+A low-pitched bark may say he is feeling aggressive cats also use specific calls and noises while hunting and others when they are chilling out.

-However, voices are just one way your dog communicate; they also use body language.
-And a sense of touch like coming for you for a cuddle or nudging nose to get your full attention.
+However, voices are just one way your dog communicates; they also use body language.
+And a sense of touch like coming for you for a cuddle or nudging your nose to get your full attention.
 So it wouldn't be surprising that your dog understands us through body language.
 A dog will be tuned in to body language as they have evolved to live close with us.

 Learn your dog's body language

 Learning your dog's body language can help you understand what your pet is trying to say.
 A common idea, for example, is that a dog wagging its tail is always friendly.
-However, this is only the case if the wagging is wide and dogsbody generally relaxed. a dog whose tail is up in the air, with just the tip wagging, is giving you warning to "go away."
-The more time you spend learning your pet's body language and getting to know their subtle signals, and you will find it easier to communicate with your dog, and most importantly, you won't have to learn to bark.
+However, this is only the case if the wagging is wide and dogsbody generally relaxed. a dog whose tail is up in the air, with just the tip wagging, is warning you to "go away."
+The more time you spend learning your pet's body language and getting to know their subtle signals, you will find it easier to communicate with your dog, and most importantly, you won't have to learn to bark.